-Ever sat on the tube dreaming of rolling hills, baby lambs and country roads where the kids can ride their bikes?
-You’re probably not alone, but taking the plunge and upping sticks to the country side may be an irrevocable decision – be warned!
-London house prices are surging so rapidly upwards that moving out of the capital means you probably won’t ever make it back.
-So, questioning whether to live in London vs the rest of the UK is as prominent a subject as the changing weather!
+Ever sat on the London Underground dreaming of rolling hills, baby lambs and country roads where the kids can ride their bikes?
+You’re probably not alone, but taking the plunge and upping sticks to the countryside may be an irrevocable decision!
+And with London house prices increasing rapidly, moving out of the capital means you probably won’t ever make it back.
+So, questioning whether to live in London vs the rest of the UK can be a tough decision to make.

-This trend leads to a shortage of stock for sale in the capital, which results in house sales and auctions consisting of frenzied gazumping and last minute offers.
-People are holding on to their homes in London; less property available means less choice for buyers meaning hugely inflated prices on desirable properties – Catch 22 comes to mind…
+This trend leads to a shortage of stock for sale in the capital, which results in quick house sales and auctions consisting of frenzied gazumping and last minute offers.
+People are holding on to their homes in London; less property available means less choice for buyers meaning hugely inflated prices on desirable properties, which isn’t ideal.

 Moreover, building companies are having to build to keep up with the demand, thus resulting in a loss of parks and green space.
 Not to mention, all new properties are having to be built increasingly close together to cater for as many consumers as possible.
 Even if you get along with your neighbours, living on top of them is never going to be practical.
-28,000 houses were on track to be newly built in 2014, but it was forecasted by Savills that realistically, around 50,000 would be needed to meet growing demand.

 Essentially, London (vs the rest of the UK) has made up its own property rules, and shows no sign of conforming to the rest of the UK any time soon.
 So, where would you prefer to live?